 The area subject to this IMP is the entire geographic area of the District.
 The goals, objectives, and action items described in this plan pertain to the entire District.
 The area designated as fully appropriated is the entire geographic area of the NPNRD with the exception of the Pumpkin Creek Basin Ground Water Management Sub-Area as depicted on Figure 1.
-The area designated as overappropriated by the NeDNR on September 15, 2004, is depicted on Figure 2, which includes the Pumpkin Creek Basin Ground Water Management Sub-Area and is depicted on Figure 3.
+The area designated as hydrologically connected overappropriated by the NeDNR on September 15, 2004, is depicted on Figure 2, which includes the Pumpkin Creek Basin Ground Water Management Sub-Area and is depicted on Figure 3.
+Figure 4 shows the overappropriated surface water basin within the District.
 The stratigraphic boundaries subject to this IMP include all sediments from ground level downward through all aquifer units.

 Figure 1.
-Map of Fully Appropriated Area of NPNRD
+Fully Appropriated Area of NPNRD

 Figure 2.
-Map of Overappropriated Area of NPNRD
+Overappropriated Area of NPNRD

 Figure 3.
-Map of the Pumpkin Creek Basin Ground Water Management Sub-Area
+Pumpkin Creek Basin Ground Water Management Sub-Area